wtbrissy/kaggle/Kaggle Course/README.md

 			help(rolls.ravel)
 			```

 End of the Python Course.
+[Python Certificate](https://github.com/wtbrissy/kaggle/blob/main/Kaggle%20Course/Certificates/Winston%20Liang%20-%20Python.png)

+## Intro to Machine Learning
+- How models work
+The step of capturing patterns from data is calling fitting or training the model.
+The data used to fit the model is called the training data.